luke510909/Starbucks/README.md

 #### utilized the @Value annotation to inject values from environment variables such as docker compose or the deployment.yaml
 #### allows for specifying a placeholder expression that references a property value
 ![image](https://github.com/nguyensjsu/cmpe172-luke510909/assets/85315948/0c87a6a1-7ee1-44bd-b5f4-6e659c739bd7)
-#### Rest client is not as is, removed hashmap implementation in replacement with lists, custom query methods to utilize spring jpa to automatically generate code, which allows for CRUD operations
+#### Rest client has custom query methods to utilize spring jpa to automatically generate code, which allows for CRUD operations
-#### utilizes spring jpa for managing the starbucksorders, previously it was utilizing a hashmap
+#### utilizes spring jpa for managing the starbucksorders, previously it was utilizing a hashmap which would not work with GKE
 ![image](https://github.com/nguyensjsu/cmpe172-luke510909/assets/85315948/ec1e5be2-0b43-4678-b44a-36c1b793c3a1)
 ![image](https://github.com/nguyensjsu/cmpe172-luke510909/assets/85315948/60b74789-d7f8-46a5-887d-edde70c1a1d6)